Skip to content

 Bosnia and Herzegovina currency import and export regulations

 There are no restrictions on the import of Bosnian convertible marks into Bosnia and Herzegovina.
-However, amounts over 10,000 BAM need to be declared upon arrival.
+However, if you’re travelling with cash, over 10,000 BAM must be declared upon arrival.

 Ordering Bosnia and Herzegovina convertible marks online

-Order Bosnia currency online and have them delivered fast and securely to your home or office with Royal Mail Special Delivery Guaranteed®.
+Order Bosnia currency online and have Bosnian convertible marks delivered fast and securely to your home or office with Royal Mail Special Delivery Guaranteed®.

-Or pick them up from our travel money shop near Heathrow.
+Or click and collect to pick them up from our travel money shop near Heathrow.
 Click here to buy Bosnia and Herzegovina convertible marks online

 Selling back Bosnia and Herzegovina convertible marks

-If you have leftover Bosnia money to sell, follow this link to Bosnian mark to GBP, click on ‘sell currency’ and select ‘BAM Bosnia and Herzegovina convertible mark’.
+Need to change leftover Bosnia currency to pounds, follow this link to BAM to GBP, click on ‘sell currency’ and select ‘BAM Bosnia and Herzegovina convertible mark’.

-We’ll pay good rates for your leftover Bosnia and Herzegovina convertible marks.
+We’ll pay good rates for your leftover Bosnia mark to GBP conversion.

 Jahorina Ski Resort, featuring people skiing down the slops.